camden-git/romi-docs/arm.md

 - Robot.java
 - RobotContainer.java
 ```
 However we are missing the ability to control the external IO.
 Our arm is wired to the external IO which is what allows us to send signals and thus control it.
-However without the subsystem there is no code that defines that they exist or how the signals should be send.
+However without the subsystem there is no code that defines that they exist or how the signals should be sent.
 To start, I recommend copying over the drivetrain subsystem and then removing everything but the basic boilerplate.
 ###### *Todo: define "basic boilerplate" better*
 ```
 - commands